willbrazil/SubTexting/README.md

 If you'd like to desgin an icon for the Adroid app/this project.
 Check out: https://github.com/wguedes01/subtexting-app/issues/1

+If you have any issues using the plugin, please contact me (willbrazil.usa@gmail.com) so I can workout the kinks.
+Thanks everyone!

 ## Setup

 #### Create an account